 Why are Corporate Volunteering Programs Important?

-Statistics point out that people are more likely to join your team if you offer them a position in a socially responsible company.
+Statistics show that people are more likely to join your team if you offer them a position in a socially responsible company.
 According to Charities, 79% of job seekers will pick your company because of this.

-This means that you get better odds at attracting the best talent, which is an amazing reason on its own.
-But, the benefits don’t stop here.
+This means you get better odds at attracting the best talent, which is a fantastic reason.
+But the benefits don’t stop here.
 In addition to helping businesses attract more talent, volunteering opportunities also:

 Most still view this as an expensive, unnecessary investment.
-On the contrary, volunteering programs are not only highly beneficial, but they don’t cost too much either.
+On the contrary, volunteering programs are highly beneficial and don’t cost too much.
 RealizedWorth calculated an average of $179 per employee per year if you implement this plan, compared to regular skills-based training that goes over a thousand.

 How to implement corporate volunteering properly

-If you are ready to turn this beneficial and rewarding opportunity into reality for your business, here are a few steps that you should be considering.
+If you are ready to turn this beneficial and rewarding opportunity into reality for your business, here are a few steps you should consider.

 1. Use the right tools

 Unless you’ve done tons of these in the past, chances are you won’t know how to create a corporate volunteering plan.
-Since this equals an investment of money and time, it’s important to do it right.
+If you have done this previously but not implemented surveys for feedback, you can utilize these survey examples and consider using the data from these for plans.
+Since this equals an investment of money and time, it’s essential to do it right.
 Only a good plan can result in successful volunteering programs.

-Even if you have a good plan in place, managing the program can be a big challenge.
-How much do you think you’ll achieve with manually filled spreadsheets and tracked processes?
+Managing the program can be challenging, even with a good plan.
+How much will you achieve with manually filled spreadsheets and tracked processes?
 Volunteer programs require reporting, payroll deductions, calculations, and more.
 It can be impossible to handle so many things without making errors – and bad ones.

 2. Investigate your company’s needs

-Before you start introducing volunteering opportunities to your team, make sure that you choose the right ones.
+Before introducing volunteering opportunities to your team, make sure you choose the right ones.
 You shouldn’t invest in or bother your team with irrelevant opportunities that don’t meet your company’s or their needs.

 There are plenty of volunteering programs these days, making your choices vast.
-Base your decision on the needs of the community and the interest of your team.
+Base your decision on the community’s needs and your team’s interests.
 Doing this will ensure that more people will join the initiative.

 Businesses need to consider many things before they get started.
-First, there’s the name of the program – what will it be?
-Make sure to find a name that contains your brand’s name, but can also be easily identified as what it is – a volunteer outreach.
+First, there’s the program’s name – what will it be?
+Make sure to find a name that contains your brand’s name but can also be easily identified as what it is – a volunteer outreach.

 Next, decide on the input of your employees.
-They need to have some impact on how this goes, so consider who makes the key decisions and whether or not you’ll have a board of directors.
+They need to impact how this goes, so consider who makes the critical decisions and whether or not you’ll have a board of directors.

-And of course, decide whether or not this will be a paid or unpaid opportunity.
-This isn’t necessarily an unpaid opportunity and if it is, make sure that people get something out of it if they join.
-The incentive should be big if you need them to volunteer for free.
+And, of course, decide whether or not this will be a paid or unpaid opportunity.
+This isn’t necessarily an unpaid opportunity; if it is, ensure people get something out of it if they join.
+The incentive should be significant if you need them to volunteer for free.

-When deciding on all this, you might want to give employees a say.
-This is the best way to determine their needs and expectations, as well as build a connection with them from the start.
-People should learn as much as they can about the opportunity at the early planning stages.
+You might want to give employees a say when deciding on all this.
+This is the best way to determine their needs and expectations and build a connection with them from the start.
+People should learn as much as possible about the opportunity at the early planning stages.

-Look at this as a test trial, a chance to survey your team about their interests and see if your idea will become a success.
-You can compile a list based on their responses, learn if they are willing to donate their time for the cause, and make the necessary changes before you get started.
+Look at this as a test trial, a chance to survey your team about their interests and see if your idea will succeed.
+You can compile a list based on their responses, learn if they are willing to donate their time to the cause, and make the necessary changes before you start.

 3. Add benefits to it

-If this is not an option for you, that doesn’t mean that you can’t provide them with other benefits to entice them to join.
-You should consider things like in-house fundraising, extended lunches, skill-sharing programs, etc.
+If this is not an option for you, that doesn’t mean you can’t provide them with other benefits to entice them to join.
+You should consider in-house fundraising, extended lunches, skill-sharing programs, etc.

-Yes, this will boost their morale and give them personal satisfaction, but very often, people will need a bit more to get interested in your program.
+Yes, this will boost their morale and personal satisfaction, but people often need more to get interested in your program.

 4. Document the progress